-We've tested over 35 printers and below are our recommendations for the best printers for college students you can buy.
+We've tested over 135 printers, and below are the best printers for college students you can buy.
 You can also check out our recommendations for the best all-in-one printers, the best home printers, and the best printers under $100.

-Our recommendations above are what we think are currently the best printers for most college students.
+Our recommendations above are what we think are currently the best printers for students.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.